oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Horizontal-scaling/Horizontal-scaling.md

 We can of course change the number of replicas using kubectl as well (it's just more visual using the dashboard)

 To do this we can find out the current number of replicas in a deployment.
 Note that we operate at the deployment, not the replica set.
-If you tried changing the number in the replica set then you'll find that the deployment will come along and almost instantly reset the count to what the deployment thinks it should be, regardless of what you just told the replica set (I know this doesn't seem right when you first look at it, but it's sensible if you consider what happens in situations like a rolling update, more on which later.)
+If you tried changing the number in the replica set then you'll find that the deployment will come along and almost instantly reset the count to what the deployment thinks it should be, regardless of what you just told the replica set (I know this doesn't seem right when you first look at it, but it's sensible if you consider what happens in situations like a rolling update, more on which later).

 The following is an example showing how it could be done, please just look at these, but follow the lab and in this section only make changes in the dashboard.